t-brink/LAMMPS-tutorial/02-molecular-dynamics-nve-timestep/README.txt

 - What happens to the temperature?
 Why?
 Can you fix this?

+  Hint: Consider the output obtained in step 1.
+We got two values.
+        Which properties of the system were allowed to change in step 1 and which properties are fixed/allowed to change in the current step (i.e., which ensemble are we using)?
+Given this, how does the input of step 2 compare to the output of step 1?
+Can you find out now where the temperature comes from?

 - If you modified the simulation correctly, you should get a temperature of 150 K. Why?
 Because of the equipartition theorem.
   Half of the kinetic energy we inserted gets converted to potential